 City breaks can be hard to plan.
 You want it all – art, culture, quirky hotels, top restaurants – but also the chance to relax.
 Fortunately, there some cities where you can find both.
-These eight European destinations don’t skimp on urban culture, and have nature on their doorstep for when you need a breath of fresh air.
+These eight European city break destinations don’t skimp on urban culture, and have nature on their doorstep for when you need a breath of fresh air.

 The best European city breaks with rural escapes